 Collisions and Self-collisions: In order to realistically simulate interactions between deformable objects, all contact points including those due to self-collisions have to be considered.
 This is in contrast to rigid body collision detection, where self-collisions are commonly neglected.
-Depending on the applications, rigid-body approaches can further be accelerated by only detecting one contact point.
+Depending on the applications, rigid body approaches can further be accelerated by only detecting one contact point.

-Pre-processing: Efficient collision detection algorithms are accelerated by spatial data structures including bounding-box hierarchies, distance fields, or other ways of spatial partitioning.
-Such object representations are commonly built in a pre-processing stage, and once they are created, perform very well for rigid objects.
+Pre-processing: Efficient collision detection algorithms are accelerated by spatial data structures including bounding-volume hierarchies, distance fields, or alternative ways of spatial partitioning.
+Such object representations are commonly built in a pre-processing stage and perform very well for rigid objects.
 However, in the case of deforming objects these pre-processed data structures have to be updated frequently.
-Therefore, preprocessed data structures are less efficient for deforming objects and their practicability has to be examined very carefully.
+Therefore, pre-processed data structures are less efficient for deforming objects and their practicality has to be examined very carefully.